 Bird watchers, take note: Several bird species are attracted to holly shrubs, including thrushes and blackbirds.
-According to the USDA Forest Service, holly berries are also eaten in winter by the following species:
+According to the USDA Forest Service, holly berries are also eaten in winter by:

-American holly trees are native to the Southeastern U.S. and most of the U.S. states on the Atlantic Coast.
-The USDA Forest Service, establishing the northern end of American holly plant's range, remarks that the Pilgrims noted American holly's presence in Massachusetts when they landed in 1620.
-An example of American holly is Ilex opaca 'Mac's Prince,' zones 5-9.
-It reaches a height of 15-30 feet, with a spread of 10-20 feet.
+American holly trees are native to the southeastern United States and many states along the Atlantic coast.
+The USDA Forest Service, establishing the northern end of American holly's range, remarks that the Pilgrims noted American holly's presence in Massachusetts when they landed in 1620.
+An example of American holly is Ilex opaca 'Mac's Prince,' which grows in zones 5 through 9.
+It reaches a height of 15 to 30 feet, with a spread of 10 to 20 feet.

 Cultivars of American holly include:

 - 'Jersey Knight' (a good male pollinator to use with 'Jersey Princess')